-We called on the Government to urgently revise the business rates for music venues.
+UK Music has been campaigning to the Government to revise business rates for music venues.

 On January 27 2020 the Government announced that they would be including live music venues in the business rates reduction.